 A quintessential Rule Breaker

-Net sales grew by 52% in 2007, 46% in 2008, and despite a tough economy, another 65% in the most recent quarter.
-Earnings soared by 103%.
+Net sales grew by 52% in 2007, 46% in 2008, and despite a tough economy, another 65% in the quarter ended Sept.
+30. Earnings also rose 103% in that quarter.
 So it should come as no real surprise that between March 1999 and March 2009 -- the month Green Mountain was featured in Rule Breakers -- shares climbed by more than 3,500%.
-Nor should you be shocked that it's risen by another 189% since then.
+Nor should you be shocked that it has risen by another 250% since then.

 Too late to cash in?

 David Gardner and his team don't think so.
-But you can judge for yourself by taking a free 30-day trial of Motley Fool Rule Breakers.
-You'll get access to detailed research write-ups of every stock on the Rule Breakers scorecard -- including Green Mountain Coffee Roasters.
+But you can judge for yourself by taking a free 30-day trial of Rule Breakers.
+You'll get access to detailed research write-ups of every stock on the Rule Breakers scorecard, including Green Mountain Coffee Roasters, Intuitive Surgical, and Vertex Pharmaceuticals

 You'll also get David Gardner's two top growth-stock picks for new money now and 24-hour access to a community of dedicated investors who consistently prove that Wall Street doesn't always know best.